What to see in France

 Campsites in Provence-Alpes-Côte d'Azur

-Which campsite to choose in Provence-Alpes-Côte d'Azur?
+Which campsite to choose in Provence, on the Côte d'Azur?

 There are many campsites in Provence-Alpes-Côte d'Azur (PACA), each offering a unique experience.
 So there's plenty of choice when it comes to renting a mobile home or pitching your tent on a bare pitch.